 McLean Hospital 115 Mill Street Belmont, MA 02478

 Shelly F. Greenfield, MD, MPH, is an addiction psychiatrist, clinician, and researcher.
-Dr. Greenfield serves as principal and co-investigator on federally funded research focusing on substance use disorders treatment, gender differences in substance disorders, and substance disorders health services.
-She is a recipient of a National Institute on Drug Abuse (NIDA)-funded career award in mentoring in substance use disorder patient oriented research and received a NIDA-funded grant to develop and test a new manual-based group therapy for women with substance use disorders.
+She serves as principal and co-investigator on federally funded research focusing on substance use disorders treatment, gender differences, and substance health services.
+She received a National Institute on Drug Abuse (NIDA)-funded career award in substance use disorder patient oriented research and NIDA-funded grants to develop and test a new manual-based group therapy for women with substance use disorders.

-Dr. Greenfield is a member of the Board of Directors of the American Academy of Addiction Psychiatry, the American Psychiatric Association's Council on Addiction Psychiatry, and chair of the NIDA Clinical Trial Network's Gender Special Interest Group.
-She is editor-in-chief of the Harvard Review of Psychiatry.
-Dr. Greenfield is a distinguished fellow of the American Psychiatric Association, and recipient of the R. Brinkley Smithers Distinguished Scientist Award from the American Society of Addiction Medicine.
+Dr. Greenfield is a member of the Board of Directors of the American Academy of Addiction Psychiatry and the American Psychiatric Association’s Council on Addiction Psychiatry, and chair of the NIDA Clinical Trial Network’s Gender Special Interest Group.
+She is editor in chief of the Harvard Review of Psychiatry, a distinguished fellow of the American Psychiatric Association, and is the recipient of numerous awards including McLean’s Jack H. Mendelson Memorial Award for Research and the R. Brinkley Smithers Distinguished Scientist Award from the American Society of Addiction Medicine.

-Established in 2009, Dr. Greenfield’s Alcohol and Drug Abuse Clinical and Health Services Research Program focuses on a wide range of questions regarding development, implementation, quality, and financing of treatment services for substance use disorders in the US and globally.
-Dr. Greenfield and her team are currently focused in three main areas: gender differences in substance use disorders, development of effective treatments for substance use disorders in special populations such as women and people with co-occurring other psychiatric disorders, effective implementation of treatment services for substance use disorders, and public health efforts aimed at prevention and early detection.
+Dr. Greenfield is a leading clinical and research authority on the treatment of substance use disorders.
+Her research focuses on a wide range of questions regarding development, implementation, quality, and financing of treatment services for substance use disorders in the US and globally.
+Dr. Greenfield’s Alcohol and Drug Abuse Clinical and Health Services Research Program focuses on four main areas: gender differences in substance use disorders, development of effective treatments for substance use disorders in special populations such as women and people with substance use and co-occurring other psychiatric disorders, effective implementation of treatment services for substance use disorders, and public health efforts aimed at prevention and early detection.

 Greenfield SF, Sugarman DE, Freid CM, Bailey GL, Crisafulli MA, Kaufman JS, Wigderson S, Connery HS, Rodolico J, Morgan-Lopez AA, Fitzmaurice G. Group therapy for women with substance use disorders: results from the women's recovery group study.
 Drug and Alcohol Dependence 2014;142:245-53.